samsonosiomwan/web-analysis-app/README.md

 ## Website Analysis

-This week's project will include the requests module, Beautiful Soup, and matplotlib libraries. <br/>
 The goal for this project is to create a script that will accept a web site to scrape and display the top words used within the site.
 We’ll plot the results within a nicely formatted pie and bar plot, making it easier to understand for those looking at the data.

 ## Task Analysis and Design